 735 has been placed on loan to the Blackpool Heritage Trust for a minimum of 20 years from its owners, the North Eastern Electrical Traction Trust (NEETT).
 It had spent the last two years at their Sunderland premises.

 After a four hour journey, the Hovertram arrived at the Rigby Road depot.
 It looks in better condition that you might expect, especially since it’s not run since the 2001 Illuminations.

 It spent six years in store in Blackpool before leaving for preservation in Scotland in 2007, then being transferred to Sunderland in 2014.
 Its return reunites the entire collection of 1960’s built illuminated trams.

 Blackpool Heritage Trust would like to thank NEETT for allowing the Hovertram to return home to Blackpool, and to the Blackpool Tram Shop for sponsoring the move.

 The Rocket Tram

-Not now on display but worthy of a mention in this section about the current illuminated trams, is the Rocket.
+Not on display now, but worthy of a mention in this section about illuminated heritage trams, is the Rocket.

 The Rocket Tram was a pioneer of the earliest days of space travel – remember that man didn’t walk on the moon until 1969.
-It came to the Blackpool tramway in 1961 and travelled the tramway until 1999.
+It came to the Blackpool tramway in 1961 and ran until 1999.

-It was a unique passenger experience, riding in a tram elevated at almost 30 degrees, with King Peter of Yugoslavia and General Neguib of Egypt dressed as astronauts in the cock-pit.
+It was a unique passenger experience, riding in a tram elevated at almost 30 degrees.
+King Peter of Yugoslavia and General Neguib of Egypt were dressed as astronauts in the cock-pit!
 They were two redundant characters from the then Louis Tussauds Waxworks.

-The Rocket Tram then joined the fleet of old Heritage Trams at the Rigby Road Depot along with the rest of the Blackpool Heritage Trust fleet.
+The Rocket Tram is stored with the fleet of old Heritage Trams at the Rigby Road Depot, along with the rest of the Blackpool Heritage Trust fleet.